ndugger-archive/blackbeard/readme.md

 `npm install blackbeard --save`

-If you want to use caching, you will need to install the redis server from [redis.io](http://redis.io/).
+If you want to use caching (and user sessions), you will need to install the redis server from [redis.io](http://redis.io/).

 If you'd like to use a database with sequelize, you'll have to install the appropriate modules (pg, mysql, etc).

 More in-depth installation instructions will be provided upon beta release.